Frank Cullen: Early life

 Francis Leo Cullen was born on 2 February 1909 in Albion, Brisbane, Queensland to Frank Cullen and his wife Elizabeth Duhig, the sister of Catholic Archbishop James Duhig.
 He was educated at St Joseph's Gregory Terrace.

 Career

 Frank studied his Diploma in Architecture from the Brisbane Central Technical College.
-He was an articled pupil of Sydney architectural firm, Hennessy, Hennessy and Company from 1928-1933.
-Cullen then went on to work the for the Queensland Government as draughtsman from 1933-1934.
-He became assistant architect with H.V.M Brown of Mackay from 1934–35 and then formed his own partnership of Cullen and Egan from 1937-1941.
+He was an articled pupil of Sydney architectural firm, Hennessy, Hennessy and Company from 1928 to 1933.
+Cullen then went on to work the for the Queensland Government as draughtsman from 1933 to 1934.
+He became assistant architect with H.V.M Brown of Mackay from 1934–35 and then formed his own partnership of Cullen and Egan from 1937 to 1941.
 He received a number of commissions through his contacts with the Roman Catholic Church Archbishop James Duhig.
 In the 1960s, he was a partner in Cullen, Fagg, Hargraves and Mooney.
 They took on a number of church design projects.

-Personal life
+Personal life and death

 Cullen married Mary Cronin in April 1941.
 Cullen on died 2 November 1991 and is buried in Glamorgan Vale Cemetery.